How did it start?

 Let me give you a real example:

 Think about a busy day that you have received a cold call from a

 weight loss product promoter,

 You were bombarded with a huge amount of information about what they had to sell… it was so much that you just wanted to hang up…

 When it comes to crafting your sales strategy,

-then forget the Touch and go Approach that many immature startups and businesses use to keep the lights on.
+if you’re planning to be in this business for a very long time, you probably hope, then forget the touch and go Approach that many immature startups use to keep the lights on.

-and only think of developing a solution to address the customer’s problem.
+To effectively develop your sales skill, you must remember to be flexible, and only think of developing a solution to address the customer’s problem.